Adaptive Mice & Trackballs

 - A computer with assistive technology installed on it is available in the common area and in a classroom.

-- Contact the Anderson Computing Complex staff or Kamran Rasul, ASAC, Assistive Technology Specialist for assistance.
+- Contact the Anderson Computing Complex staff or the Assistive Technology Specialist in the ASAC for assistance.

 Career Center, Butler Pavilion, Room 5th Floor

 - A computer with assistive technology is available to assist with searching for jobs.